realTristan/bettercache/README.md

 // inside the cache
 func (cache *Cache) GetKeys() []string {}

-// The Set() function sets the value for the
-// provided key inside the cache.
-//
-// Example: {"key1": "my name is tristan!"},
-//
-// Returns the removed value of the previously
-// defined key
-func (cache *Cache) Set(key string, data string) string {}

 // The FullTextSearch() function iterates through the cache data
 // and returns the json value of a key.
 // This value contains the Query defined in the provided